zmucki/desktop-tutorial/utils/README_base.md

 the Navigation, change them in the [README_base file](/utils/README_base.md).
 The Navigation will be inserted at the "## Navigation" flag in the [README_base file](/utils/README_base.md).

+> [!WARNING]
+> If you don't follow the structure correctly the automatic README generation will not work!

 ### Folder Structure

 When implementing a new BB one has to comply to the following folder structure: